Rees-Dart Track

 Warning: Keep to the track between Sandy Bluff and Dayleys Flat Hut.
 Keep out of the lake/river bed as there is quicksand present.

 The initial parts are narrow and sometimes steep and require a higher level of backcountry skill, until reaching the recent track improvements, where travel is much easier.
+There are also some steep drops beside the track, so take care.
 After descending to Surveyors Flat the track stays close to the river, then gradually climbs over Chinamans Bluff, and eases out towards Chinamans Flat car park.

 Chinamans road end to Paradise